 If you are interested in receiving homeless prevention or re-housing services, please contact one of these ESG Service Providers.

-As of February 16, 2012, the City of Garden Grove has depleted all available First Time Homebuyer loan funds.
-The City does not anticipate receiving any new funds in 2012.
+The City of Garden Grove has placed the First Time Homebuyer on hold until further notice.
 When funds are available, Neighborhood Improvement has First Time Homebuyers Programs to assist low-income applicants to qualify to purchase their first home.
 The programs make available a limited number of silent second and third mortgages to help applicants with the money necessary to qualify to purchase a home in Garden Grove.
 The Neighborhood Improvement Division is also offering the Home Improvement Program to low-income applicants who are interested in rehabilitating their home.